 Timing and frequency of treatments

-A table is a great way to keep track of when and how often to use pest control methods.
+A table is a great way to keep track of when and how often to use pest control methods, including garlic spray and other natural treatments.
 Here’s an overview:

 Pest Control Method | Recommended Timing | Frequency |